-- 1. "SELECT" button
+- 1. Transmission gear display

-- 2. "RESET" button
+- 2. Tachometer

 - 3. Speedometer

 - 4. Fuel meter

-- 5. VVA (variable valve actuation) indicator
+- 5. "RESET/SELECT" button

-- 6. Tachometer

-- 7. Transmission gear display

-- 8. Multi-function display
+- 6. Multi-function display

 Be sure to stop the vehicle before making any setting changes to the multi-function meter unit.
 Changing settings while riding can distract the operator and increase the risk of an accident.
-The multi-function meter unit is equipped with the following: